 What is an IP Address

-An IP address is a unique identifier number allotted to each computing device by internet protocols for over the network communications.
+An IP address is a unique identification number allotted to each computing device by internet protocols for over the network communications.
 Multiple devices connected to the same network share this unique string of random numbers (IP).

 Think of IP address as your home address or the street number you live on.

-Now you might be wondering how does my IP relate to torrenting?
+Now you might be wondering how does my IP relates to torrenting?

 Well, it is quite simple…

-Your IP address is visible to every public website for torrent you visit and every peer in a file swarm, therefore, whatever you decide to download can be easily traced back to you.
+Your IP address is visible to every public website for the torrent you visit and every peer in a file swarm, therefore, whatever you decide to download can be easily traced back to you.

 However, utilizing a premium VPN service you can easily hide your online identity and help you get rid of any cookie crumb you might have left behind.

 A virtual private network works by swapping your public IP with an encrypted one and routing all your network traffic through their own anonymous servers.
 This procedure allows you to hide behind the encrypted shield of your VPN provider; therefore, you will never need to come in direct contact with anyone that could compromise your privacy.

-This is the reason why most torrent user nowadays use VPN services, because it is just one less thing to worry about.
+This is the reason why most torrent users nowadays use VPN services because it is just one less thing to worry about.

 Test and verify Your Torrent IP Address